 It sounds and looks ideal.
 And it is.
 The only thing is that organising a weekend to Moreton Island – one of the world’s largest sand islands – can be overwhelming the first time.
 There are many things to do on Moreton Island and driving on the sand can be tricky.
-You’ll find here ideas for your itinerary and tips.
+You’ll find in this article useful tips and ideas for your itinerary.

 There are no bitumen roads on Moreton Island.
 Hence, only 4WD vehicles can access it.
 Almost the entire island is a national park.
 If you don’t like camping, options are limited: you can stay at the Tangalooma Resort* or look for a holiday house on Airbnb*.

 Itinerary ideas for a Moreton Island camping and 4WD weekend